tsnowak/ssh-tools/README.md

-`verify_local_network` distinguishes whether you are sshing from within a local network to make properly route the connection.
+`verify_local_network` distinguishes whether you are sshing from within a local network to properly route the connection.

 `ssh-manager.sh` helps add and remove `~/.ssh/config` entries and ssh-keys both locally and remotely.